microsoft/Olive/docs/architecture.md

 The following search algorithms have been implemented:
 - `ExhaustiveSearchAlgorithm`: Exhaustively iterates over the search space.
 - `RandomSearchAlgorithm`: Randomly samples points from the search space without replacement.
 - `OptunaSearchAlgorithm`: Abstract base class for algorithms built using `optuna` samplers.
-This class cannot be used directy
+This class cannot be used directly
     - `TPESearchAlgorithm`: Uses optuna `TPESampler`.

 ### SearchResults